smallk/smallk/sphinx/source/pages_documentation_installation.rst

 	-D CMAKE_C_COMPILER=/usr/local/bin/gcc-7
 	-D CMAKE_Fortran_COMPILER=/usr/local/bin/gfortran-7
 	-D MATH_LIBS="/usr/local/flame/lib/libflame.a;-framework Accelerate"
-	–D ELEM_EXAMPLES=ON –D ELEM_TESTS=ON  ..
+	-D ELEM_EXAMPLES=ON -D ELEM_TESTS=ON  ..

 Note that we have installed g++-7 into ``/usr/local/bin`` and libFLAME into ``/usr/local/flame``.
 Alter these paths, if necessary, to match the installation location on your system.

 Once the CMake configuration step completes, you can build Elemental from the generated Makefiles with the following command::

-		make –j4
+		make -j4

-The –j4 option tells Make to use four processes to perform the build.
+The -j4 option tells Make to use four processes to perform the build.
 This number can be increased if you have a more capable system.

 After the build completes, install elemental as follows::